Best Way to Write a Prompt: Strategies for Effective AI Results

 2. Prompts for Search Engines and Answer Engines

-• Phrase your query as a clear, direct question: "What is the difference between dofollow and nofollow backlinks?"
+• Stop typing vague keywords.
+Ask highly specific, direct questions: "What is the hard, technical difference between dofollow and nofollow backlinks?"

 3. Prompts for Creative or Collaborative Tasks